McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

 <p>
     <ol>
         <li>
-            Use the github API to search repositories written in C# or favorite flavor of .NET.
+            Use the github API to search repositories written in C# or favourite flavour of .NET.
 Search for recent activity such as a               push or create.
 Active development work requires the packages when additional developers come on to the project.
             </li>
         <li>
             Then search the repository for a nuget.config.
 In the configuration file check for two feeds in my example nuget.org               and myget.org.